bazelbuild/bazel-website/roadmaps/android.md

 - Document Android with Bazel compatibility across Windows, macOS and Linux.
 - Introduce a best-practices documentation on configuring your Android build.
-- Introduce `tools_android` repository for common Android build tools for use with Bazel (e.g. Firebase, Google Play Services)
+- Introduce `tools_android` repository for common Android build tools for use with Bazel (e.g. Firebase, Google Services)
 - Add Bazel support to [OkBuck](https://github.com/uber/okbuck).

 #### NDK